mesosphere/dcos-docs-site/pages/1.13/security/ent/secrets/create-secrets/index.md

 See [Configuring services and pods to use secrets](/1.13/security/ent/secrets/use-secrets/) for information on how to reference these secrets in your app or pod definition.

+<p class="message--important"><strong>IMPORTANT: </strong>The maximum file size for a secret is approximately 1 MB, subtracting approximately 1 KB for the secret store metadata.</p>

 # Creating secrets

 The sections below explain how to create secrets as both key/value pairs and as files using the UI, CLI, and the Secrets API.